hgati/magento2-currencyapi-converter/README.md

 ## Main Functionalities
-This is magento 2 module which provides integration of free currency converter(freecurrencyapi.net) API.
+This is magento 2 module which provides integration of free currency converter(currencyapi.net) API.

 ## Installation
 \* = in production please use the `--keep-generated` option

 ### Type 1: Zip file

- - Unzip the zip file in `app/code/MageRahul`
+ - Unzip the zip file in `app/code/Hgati`
- - Enable the module by running `php bin/magento module:enable MageRahul_CurrencyConverter`
+ - Enable the module by running `php bin/magento module:enable Hgati_CurrencyApiConverter`
  - Apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`